Skip to main content

 Where the nine factors come from

-IRS Fact Sheet 2008-25, titled "Wage Compensation for S Corporation Officers," lays out "some factors considered by the courts in determining reasonable compensation."
+IRS Fact Sheet FS-2008-25, titled "Wage Compensation for S Corporation Officers," states plainly that "There are no specific guidelines for reasonable compensation in the Code or the Regulations," and then lays out "some factors considered by the courts in determining reasonable compensation."
 The word "some" is important.
 The IRS is deliberately non-exhaustive.
-Courts have developed additional factor tests over the years, including the LabelGraphics 5-factor test and the Brewer Quality Homes 10-factor test.
+Courts have developed additional factor tests over the years, notably the Elliotts five-factor test — role in the company, external comparison, character and condition of the company, conflict of interest, and internal consistency (716 F.2d 1241, 9th Cir.
+1983) — and the multi-factor test applied in Brewer Quality Homes (T.C.
+Memo 2003-200), which traces to Mayson Mfg.
+Co.
+(6th Cir.
+1949) and Owensby & Kritikos, Inc. v.
+Commissioner (819 F.2d 1315, 5th Cir.
+1987).

 The nine factors